MicrosoftDocs/win32/desktop-src/uxguide/win-dialog-box.md

     -   **Unlabeled controls,** such as spin controls, graphic command buttons, and unlabeled progressive disclosure controls.
     -   **Non-label static text or labels for controls that aren't interactive,** such as progress bars.

 -   **Whenever possible, assign access keys for commonly used commands according to the Standard Access Key Assignments**.
-While consistent access key assignments aren't always possible, they are certainly preferred—especially for frequently used dialog boxes.
+While consistent access key assignments aren't always possible, they are certainly preferred especially for frequently used dialog boxes.
 -   **Assign commit button access keys first to ensure that they have the standard key assignments.** If there isn't a standard key assignment, use the first letter of the first word.
 For example, the access key for Yes and No commit buttons should always be "Y" and "N", regardless of the other controls in the dialog box.
 -   **To make access keys easy to find, assign the access keys to a character that appears early in the label,** ideally the first character, even if there is a keyword that appears later in the label.
 -   **Prefer characters with wide widths,** such as w, m, and capital letters.